-Pan Africa Solar’s CEO, Marcus Heal, said the company is extremely pleased with the early successes that have been achieved through rolling out the British technology in a challenging environment.
+PAS Solar’s CEO, Marcus Heal, said the company was extremely pleased with the early successes that have been achieved through rolling out the British technology in a challenging environment.

-“The benefit that our customers will gain from the service is transformational and we are proud to be building this business with the support of REPP,” he added.
+He added, “The benefit that our customers will gain from the service is transformational and we are proud to be building this business with the support of REPP and other co-investors,”

-The project is also expected to provide several hundred permanent local jobs thanks to the service business model, whereby the installation is maintained as long as the customers pay the affordable monthly rental payment.
+The project has already created nearly 30 local jobs and this is expected to increase to nearly 300 thanks to its service business model, whereby the installation is maintained as long as the customers pay the affordable monthly rental payment.

 SHS Nigeria underlines the important role standalone SHS have in providing a cost-effective power supply for lighting and appliances to remote, off-grid households, and demonstrates the financial viability of such initiatives to other developers and investors.